 Writing for television and radio, program planning and building, audience surveys, audience promotion.
-Introduction to film techniques in television.
-Three lectures and three laboratory hours per week.
+Introduction to film techniques in television, Three lectures per week.
 Prerequisite: Radio 3214 or consent of the chairman of the department.

 3218 Dramatic Script Writing

 Beginning principles of dramatic script writing for stage, radio and television.
 Drama majors will be required to write an original one-act play.
 Radio and television majors will be required to write an original half-hour script for either radio or television.
 Prerequisite: Completion of English 3101-02 and sophomore standing.